mayeranalytics/coinlive/README.md

 #### Compact notation for small prices

-Some currency pairs have very small prices, e.g `SHIBUSDT` at 0.000000734.
+Some currency pairs have very small prices, for example `SHIBUSDT` at 0.000000734.
 These small numbers are difficult to read (how many zeros are there?) and take a lot of screen real estate.
 Therefore, a compact notation was adopted.
 For example, 0.000000734 is shown as 6\734, meaning there are 6 zeros after the decimal point before the first non-zero digit.
 Here are some examples:

 - **2**\61226 is 0.**00**61226
 - **3**\31772 is 0.**000**31772